elsa-lab/training-noodles/examples/two_locals/README.md

 You can run this example without servers.
 Because we use `hostname: localhost` in the spec `spec.yml`, Noodles would run all the commands on local machines without SSH.

 In the spec, *Experiment 1* would write a hello message into `examples/two_locals/exp1.log`, while *Experiment 2* and *Experiment 3* would write the time of execution into `exp2.log` and `exp3.log` under the directory `examples/two_locals/`.
 Moreover, *Experiment 3* requires the CPU usage to be greater than or equal to 0 (which is always true).
-Noodles would measure CPU usage on the servers (actually local machines) and deploy the experiment to one of the satisfied servers.
+Noodles would measure CPU usage on the servers (which are local machines in this case) and deploy the experiment to one of the satisfied servers (i.e., local machines).

+You can easily switch the deployment targets to remote servers by changing the server info in the spec.
+See another example `examples/two_servers_same_user` for more information.

 ## Run